Man Dies of Injuries

 Murrieta, CA - Back in October, a 67-year old man was horribly mauled by his nephew's pit bull in the backyard of the family's home.
 At the time, authorities did not release his name.
 The Press-Enterprise described the incident as the dog "biting his arm and mauling his throat and groin."
 The victim was left in critical condition.
-According to the Riverside County coroner's office, Edward Mitchell died Sunday, due to complications from injuries suffered in the attack.
+According to the Riverside County coroner's office, Edward Mitchell died Sunday, due to complications from injuries he sustained in the dog attack.

 11/17/10: 2010 Fatality: Moreno Valley Woman Killed by Neighbor's Two Dogs